telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### data `Object`

-Optional object that will be
-sent to the remove handler in the form of key/value pairs.
+Optional object that is sent to the remove handler in the form of key/value pairs.

 ### select